LukePeacock/Cpp-Practice/Text-Based/Palindrome-check/ReadMe.md

 # Palindrome Checker

-This program takes an input string or phrase and tells the user if it is a palindrome
+This program takes an input string or phrase and tells the user if it is a palindrome, e.g.

 ```
 ./palindrome_checker hello